 - The total worth of assets exceeded $50,000 on the last day of the tax period or surpassed $75,000 at any other point in the tax year.

 You may be asking yourself already, what is a FATCA filing requirement?
 There are reporting conditions for U.S. taxpayers holding foreign financial assets.

 A foreign financial asset can come in various forms, such as a bank account in a foreign country.
 But there can be instances where you may assume a particular asset is not a foreign financial one.
 Some U.S. citizens often get in trouble for this reason.

-You must also disclose other reportable assets such as ownership in foreign entities and more.
-When it comes to figuring out what is not to be declared as foreign financial assets, it can get even more confusing.
+You must also disclose other reportable assets, such as foreign entities’ ownership.
+Figuring out what is not to declare as foreign financial assets can get more confusing.

-If you are uncertain about your tax situation and what you should do, it is best to avail of tax resolution services.
+If you are uncertain about your tax situation, it is best to avail yourself of tax resolution services.
 Doing so will ensure you avoid penalties and unnecessary charges.

 FATCA Filing Requirements

-- U.S. taxpayers may need to file Form 8938 – The Statement of Specified Foreign Financial Assets may be required from U.S. taxpayers with their yearly U.S. tax return.
+- U.S. taxpayers may need to file Form 8938 – The Statement of Specified Foreign Financial Assets with their yearly U.S. tax return.

 The FBAR and Form 8938 are comparable, but the reporting thresholds for FATCA are more significant.
 You must also disclose particular “non-account” assets like ownership of businesses and trusts.
 This also includes some contractual investments made with international parties.